ryankidd44/ryankidd44.github.io/_posts/2021-10-6-nuclear-war.md

 particularly if no nuclear weapon states sign the treaty (Borrie et al., 2016; Costlow, 2017).
-However, others believe that banning nuclear weapons might help delegitimise their use in warfare or deterrence, noting, ’historically, the prohibition of a weapon has usually preceded its elimination’ (Borrie et al., 2016).
-Strengthening the norm against nuclear weapon use could reduce nuclear war risk by ’raising the threshold required for states to decide to use nuclear weapons’ (S. D.
+However, others believe that banning nuclear weapons might help delegitimise their use in warfare or deterrence, noting, ‘historically, the prohibition of a weapon has usually preceded its elimination’ (Borrie et al., 2016).
+Strengthening the norm against nuclear weapon use could reduce nuclear war risk by ‘raising the threshold required for states to decide to use nuclear weapons’ (S. D.
 Baum, Neufville, & Barrett, 2018).